 Then I had a mental breakthrough.

-Join our webinar: How to use the Jobs-to-Be-Done Growth Strategy Matrix (June 26th)
+Check out the video: How to Use the Jobs-to-Be-Done Growth Strategy Matrix

 Six Sigma thinking seeks to improve the quality of the output of a process by identifying and removing the causes of defects.
 It uses a set of quality management methods, mainly empirical, statistical methods, to address process deficiencies.

 It occurred to me that we could apply Six Sigma and process control principles to innovation if we studied the process that people were trying to execute when they were using a product or service, rather than studying the product itself.

 Once we made the process the subject of our investigation, we’d be able to break it down into process steps, study each step in detail, and attach metrics to each step that we could measure and control in the design of a product.